dotnet/docs-maui/docs/fundamentals/localization.md

 If an image is not present for a particular language, iOS will fall back to the default native language folder and load the image from there.

-> [!NOTE]
-> iOS supports creating a localized Asset Catalog instead of using the .lproj folder structure.
-However, these must be created and managed in Xcode.

 ### Mac Catalyst

 On Mac Catalyst, localized images are stored using a folder-based naming convention in the *Platforms\\MacCatalyst\\Resources** folder.
 Folders are named with the language, and optional culture, followed by *.lproj*.
 For example, the Spanish-language folder is named *es.lproj*.
 The build action of each image should be set to **BundleResource**.